Wide-bandgap semiconductor: Use in devices

 Wide-bandgap materials have several characteristics that make them useful compared to narrower bandgap materials.
 The higher energy gap gives devices the ability to operate at higher temperatures, as bandgaps typically shrink with increasing temperature, which can be problematic when using conventional semiconductors.
 For some applications, wide-bandgap materials allow devices to switch larger voltages.
 The wide bandgap also brings the electronic transition energy into the range of the energy of visible light, and hence light-emitting devices such as light-emitting diodes (LEDs) and semiconductor lasers can be made that emit in the visible spectrum, or even produce ultraviolet radiation.

 Solid-state lighting using wide-bandgap semiconductors has the potential to reduce the amount of energy required to provide lighting compared with incandescent lights, which have a luminous efficacy of less than 20 lumens per watt.
 The efficacy of LEDs is on the order of 160 lumens per watt.

 Wide-bandgap semiconductors can also be used in RF signal processing.
 Silicon-based power transistors are reaching limits of operating frequency, breakdown voltage, and power density.
 Wide-bandgap materials can be used in high-temperature and power switching applications.

 Materials

-The only high bandgap materials in group IV are diamond and silicon carbide (SiC).
+The only wide bandgap materials in group IV are diamond and silicon carbide (SiC).

+The only semiconducting material in group III is boron, with a wider bandgap than silicon, selenium, and germanium.

-There are many III–V and II–VI compound semiconductors with high bandgaps.
+There are many III–V and II–VI compound semiconductors with wide bandgaps.
 In the III-V semiconductor family, aluminium nitride (AlN) is used to fabricate ultraviolet LEDs with wavelengths down to 200–250 nm, gallium nitride (GaN) is used to make blue LEDs and laser diodes, and boron nitride (BN) is proposed for blue LEDs.